kraftbj/genesis-enews-extended/readme.txt

 Feedburner, MailChimp, Aweber, FeedBlitz, ConvertKit, and Constant Contact are confirmed to work, but it should work with almost all services.
 If you have tested this with other services, please [contact me](https://kraft.blog/contact/)

+= How do I get the privacy policy link to show?
+The checkbox isn't working. =

+Genesis eNews Extended uses WordPress' built-in privacy policy setting.
+Be sure you have a privacy page set at wp-admin/privacy.php .

 = The "Opens in Same Tab" option doesn't work with FeedBurner.
 What's wrong? =

 That is intentional.
 You don't want to knock people off your site and leave them on FeedBurner's.